-14 Chapter 14: Generative AI in Geospatial Data Science
+14 Generative AI in Geospatial Data Science

 The integration of generative AI into geospatial science has significant implications for urban planning, environmental modeling, disaster mitigation, resource management, and strategic policymaking.
-This chapter will delve deeply into generative AI methodologies, illustrate practical applications within spatial analysis, discuss key implementation strategies in R and Python, and critically examine ethical considerations and challenges in deploying these advanced models.
+This chapter will delve into generative AI methodologies, illustrate practical applications within spatial analysis, discuss key implementation strategies in R and Python, and critically examine ethical considerations and challenges in deploying these advanced models.

-14.2 Understanding Generative AI in Geospatial Context
+14.1 Understanding Generative AI in Geospatial Context

-14.3 Generative AI Applications in Geospatial Science
+14.2 Generative AI Applications in Geospatial Science

 Synthetic Data Generation